codingchili/mutable-bunnies-client/README.md

 mutable-bunnies-server project.
 See the instructions in the [repo](https://github.com/codingchili/mutable-bunnies-server) on how to clone.

+**Note**: The client requires licensed resources which are available as a submodule under `website/resources`.
+If you don't have acess to this repository then you need to set the realm resource url to the public resource CDN. (which doesn't exist yet.)

 When cloned as a git submodule inside the server project, the server can be started with

 ```console